 What do I need to put on my invoices?

-This is what should be on your invoices: a mention of “Invoice,” the date, your contact information, your client’s contact information, the nature of the services provided and their amounts (excluding taxes + including taxes if you make more than the $30,000 threshold, as explained below).
+Your invoices should include a title, e.g. “Invoice [+ identifying code]”; the date; your contact information; your client’s contact information; your bank details; the nature of the services provided and their amounts (excluding taxes + including taxes if you make more than the $30,000 threshold, as explained below).

-You do have to report income and file taxes under Canadian tax laws, so you’d better track your income.
+You have to report income and file taxes under Canadian tax laws, so you will need to track your income.
 You can use spreadsheets (for example, Excel), accounting software, or just a notebook!

 I have clients “back home.”
 Do I have to invoice them in Canadian dollars or in their currency?

-Canadian dollars, euro, pesos … whatever you want, there are no specific rules.
+Canadian dollars, euros, pesos … whatever you want to be paid in is fine; there are no specific rules.

 How can my clients abroad pay their invoice now that I’m a Canadian freelancer?